benrfairless/user-profile-migration/README.md

-# Enhanced Mac User Profile Migration Scripts
+# Mac User Profile Migration Scripts

 Complete solution for backing up and restoring your Mac configuration for clean rebuilds or migrations.